 As spring turns into summer holidaymakers will be filling their wardrobe with clothes suitable for warmer weather and searching out the best destinations.
 Some will be jetting off to the tropics, Australia or south-east Asia, while others might choose to stay closer to home.

 The latter might even decide to take some of that home with them on their travels in the form of a caravan, and for the new caravan owner it can be quite nervy taking it out for the first time – here are ten checks that any owner should make before leaving the driveway.
+A caravan has different benefits to a motorhome, but there are other things to consider.

 1) The maximum permitted weight of the car, plus caravan, depends on when the driver passed their test.
 If it was after January 1, with an ordinary category B licence, the load cannot legally exceed 3,500kg, known as the Maximum Authorised Mass (MAM).
 That weight includes any passengers.
 The law is in place because exceeding the weight can run the risk of damaging the suspension and making the vehicle dangerous.
 The weight of your car can be found in the owner’s manual.
 You could also take your caravan and car to a public weighbridge, which will give a more accurate reading.
-Find out more about towing weights and driving licences here.

 3) Caravan drivers must be able to see 20 metres behind them, and four metres either side of the van.
 With this in mind 95% of caravanners have towing mirrors fitted to their vehicles.
 Check that your vehicle complies with the law, and fit additional E-marked mirrors if necessary, as prosecution could lead to a £1,000 fine and three points on your licence.